 The only reason that I like them is that I feel those that are well-done (you know, share stats, aren’t being overly salesy, have proof to back up their claims) is that they can be encouraging.

 If you blog and make $20,000 a month and are miserable, are you really happy?
-The money is great, but does your site bring you joy (beyond the money).
+The money is excellent, but does your site bring you joy (beyond the money).

 Think about that.
 What defines success for you?
-I really hope that it goes beyond the dollar.
+I genuinely hope that it goes beyond the dollar.